 The Outdoor Swimming in Breckland Facebook group has now reached an amazing 500 members, and is a wonderful swimming community for this area.
 To celebrate, we asked members to tell us why they swim and what they get out of it, and to share photos of their favourite swim places in Breckland.
+And here is what they said – beautiful evocations of the joy of swimming.

 I love the bite of the water as you submerge your torso.
 I love floating on my back looking at the sky with all the sounds muted with my ears submerged in the water.